R v Vaillancourt: Background

-Reasoning of the Court
+Reasons of the majority

 The majority was written by Lamer J. with Dickson, Estey, and Wilson JJ. concurring.

-The Court looked at the elements of the offence as well as the punishment that accompanies it.
+The majority looked at the elements of the offence as well as the punishment that accompanies it.
 Punishment for murder was an automatic life sentence which produced a "stigma" upon the offender.
 Justice Lamer offered as his own opinion the view that because the moral blameworthiness of an accused must be proportional to the punishment and stigma of the offence, there were certain offences, such as murder, where there must be proof beyond a reasonable doubt of subjective foresight.
 However, it was not necessary to decide that point, because it had already been settled that no conviction for any offence could occur without proof of at least objective foresight.

-The Court modified Vaillancourt's argument to recognize that the provision did not even require an objective fault element, which the Court recognized to be a principle of fundamental justice.
+The majority modified Vaillancourt's argument to recognize that the provision did not even require an objective fault element, which the majority recognized to be a principle of fundamental justice.
 Thus, since s.213(d) did not require any foresight of death it was in violation of a principle of fundamental justice and so violated s.
 7 of the Charter, and could not be saved under s.1.

 The suggestion that high punishment/high stigma offences must have subjective fault was later adopted by a majority of the Court in R. v.
 Martineau, [1990] 2 SCR 633.